Biography of Charles Darwin

 1856: Birth of son Charles Waring.

 1858: On 18th June he reads a letter from Alfred Russell Wallace discussing a memoir on the Malay archipelago, a very similar theory to his own, made up his mind for him to go public for the first time.
 Death of his son Charles Waring on 28th June.
 Papers by Darwin and Wallace are read out at the Linnaean Society in London on 1st July, although neither of them are present.
 Begins writing the “Origin of Species”.

 1859: Charles Darwin completes “The Origin of Species on 19th March and on 24th November 1,250 copies are sold on the first day of its publication.

 1860: A second edition is published during January and 3,00 copies are sold.
 T.E.
 Huxley and Wilberforce debate evolution at Oxford.

-1863: Darwin started work on climbing and insectivorous plants, which continued until his death.
+1863: Darwin starts work on climbing and insectivorous plants, which continued until his death.

-1864: He was awarded the Copley Medal by the Royal Society of London.
+1864: He is awarded the Copley Medal by the Royal Society of London.

-1867: He turned his attention to the expression of emotions.
+1867: He turns his attention to the expression of emotions.

 1872: The sixth edition of the “Origin of Species” sells 3,000 copies.